 Brands need to ensure that their branding remains consistent across all the SKUs even after complying with all the regulations.

 Regulatory bodies need brands to keep records of the workflow and the approval process to add traceability.
-This system is mandatory in the pharmaceutical and life sciences industry done to ensure accountability in the entire label development process.
+This system is mandatory in the pharmaceutical and life sciences industry done to ensure accountability in the entire label development process, making an Artwork Management platform essential for compliance and record-keeping.

 Lack of dedicated tools and established workflows